andre-ye/uni/docs/phil/phil-406/readings.md

 ---

-## The Invention of "the Male Gaze", Lauren MIchele Jackson, 2023
+## The Invention of "the Male Gaze", Lauren Michele Jackson, 2023

 - The male gaze: British film theorist Laura Mulvey, 1973 "Visual Pleasure and Narrative Cinema"
 - The male gaze "projects its fantasy onto the female figrue, which is styled accordingly"